-Until very recent times Beckey's pace has been unrelentingly frenetic; now the impetus to tick more first ascents off his wish-list has lost a bit of the old fire.
+For decades Beckey's pace was unrelentingly frenetic; eventually the impetus to tick more first ascents off his wish-list lost a bit of the old fire.
 "When you get down to it," Beckey said in 2007, "I think it stems from there being a limited number of climbs that can be done.
 So maybe people are a little bit jealous, they want to climb some route that nobody’s done yet.
 But in the mountains, like in the Cascades for example, there are so many routes left to do. ...
 I actually haven’t done a new route for at least three or four years. ...
 I’ve gotten to the point where I’m just as happy doing a good, traditional climb" (Stoller).

 Newbies weren't the only climbers to get aggravated by his ways: "As he got older ...
 Beckey's quirkiness began to wear on his friends and climbing partners.
 Before, he wouldn't tell anyone what projects (i.e. first ascents) were on his tick list.
 Then he'd call and essentially tell you to quit your job, leave your wife for a few weeks, and come with him to some secret, undisclosed peak.
 And ... during the last few decades he's repeatedly attached himself to others' expeditions where, in truth, he has no business going" (Miller, December 2008).

 Though fondly regarded as a climbing bum's climbing bum, Beckey -- as seldom as necessary -- picked up work here and there (in addition to receiving royalty income from book sales).
 But money never held much fascination for him: